SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 What is the difference between SaaS SEO and regular SEO?

-SaaS SEO focuses on software buyer journeys: free trial to paid, PLG adoption, enterprise procurement, and expansion revenue.
-Regular SEO applies to any site.
-SaaS SEO strategy specifically addresses product-led growth mechanics, complex sales cycles, and attribution challenges unique to software businesses.
-The keyword universe, content types, and conversion paths all differ from ecommerce or local SEO.
+SaaS SEO focuses on software buyer journeys: from free trial to paid conversion, PLG adoption, enterprise procurement, and expansion revenue.
+While regular SEO applies to any site, SaaS SEO strategy specifically addresses product-led growth mechanics, complex sales cycles, and unique attribution challenges faced by software businesses.
+The keyword universe, content types, and conversion paths differ significantly from those in ecommerce or local SEO.

 Should SaaS companies invest in SEO or paid search first?